mjordan/islandora_workbench_docs/docs/workflows.md

 ![TRS-to-Summit-automation-overview](images/TRS-to-Summit-automation.png)

-Each step is a separate cron job.
-The jobs run an hour apart - step 1 runs at 7:00 PM, step 2 runs at 8:00 PM, step 3 at 9:00 PM, and step 4 at 10:00 PM.
+Steps 1 and 2 do not involve Workbench directly and run as separate cron jobs an hour apart - step 1 runs at 7:00 PM, step 2 runs at 8:00 PM.
+Steps 3 and 4 are combined into a single Workbench "create" task which is run as a cron job at 9:00 PM.

 #### Step 1: Fetch the day's theses from the TRS